-Whilst this Rulebook predominantly focuses on providing technical guidance, readers should recognise that the transformation required to successfully embed product platforms will require adaptions in process, mindset and interactions both within and outside organisations.
+Whilst this Rulebook predominantly focuses on providing technical details, readers should recognise that the transformation required to successfully embed product platforms will require adaptions in process, mindset and interactions both within and outside organisations.

-The capacity to realise the potential of commonality, compatibility and standardisation will require for many a shift in organisation construct, necessitating multiparty co-ordination and greater collaboration (see Fig. 1L).
-Some of these shifts are set out in Fig. 1M overleaf.
+The capacity to realise the potential of commonality, compatibility and standardisation will require for many a shift in organisation construct, necessitating multi-party co-ordination and greater collaboration (see Fig. 1L).